66-24/house-price-predictor/README.md

 ---

-## 📊 Setup MLflow for Experiment Tracking
+## 📊 Set up MLflow for Experiment Tracking

 To track experiments and model runs: